KnoP-01/krl-for-vim/README.md

 ## Installation:

+Installation with vim-plug:  ~
+Put this in your .vimrc:  >
+    call plug#begin('~/.vim/plugged')
+      Plug 'KnoP-01/krl-for-vim'
+    call plug#end()
+    syntax off                 " undo what plug#begin() did to syntax filetype plugin indent off " undo what plugin#begin() did to filetype syntax on                  " syntax and filetype on in the correct order filetype plugin indent on  " syntax and filetype on in the correct order

+For the first installation run: >

+    :PlugInstall

+Update every once in a while with: >

+    :PlugUpdate

+Manual installation:  ~
 Extract the most recent [release][1] and copy the folders `/doc`, `/ftdetect`, `/ftplugin`, `/indent` and `/syntax` into your `~/.vim/` or `%USERPROFILE%\vimfiles\` directory.
 Overwrite krl.\* files from older installation.

-To use these plugins put >

-    syntax on
-    filetype plugin indent on

-in your .vimrc.
-Note that the order matters.
+Put the following in your .vimrc: >

+    syntax on                  " syntax and filetype on in the correct order filetype plugin indent on  " syntax and filetype on in the correct order

 You may have to run >